Erdogan declares state of emergency in 10 earthquake-hit provinces - ExBulletin

 Erdogan’s government is coming under increasing pressure on social media for what critics see as a slow response to Turkey’s biggest earthquake in nearly a century.

-Turkey’s latest earthquake toll showed Monday’s 7.8-magnitude quake and its aftershocks killed 3,549 people in Turkey and 1,602 in government and rebel-held parts of Syria.
+The latest toll showed Monday’s 7.8 magnitude quake and its aftershocks killing 3,549 people in Turkey and 1,602 in government and rebel-held parts of Syria.

 Erdogan said his government would send more than 50,000 aid workers to the region and allocate 100 billion lira ($5.3 billion) in financial aid.